abhishekkumardwivedi/Kaa-node/README.md

 ```
 ### Compiling and running app

-There are separate folders for seperate KAA interface application.
-Chose which ever you are interested in.
+There are separate folders for KAA interface applications.
+Go to the folder which ever you are interested in.
-Download corresponding SDK library from KAA server to {APP_DIRECTORY}/lib/kaa/ and extract it there.
+Download corresponding C++ SDK library from KAA server to {APP_DIRECTORY}/lib/kaa/ and extract.
 ```
 cd lib/kaa/
 tar -zxvf kaa-cpp-ep-sdk-*.tar.gz